harshil-garg/ECE458-Group-Project/README.md

 | product_lines | **Required**.
 List of product lines to filter by. | List |

 #### Create SKU
-* Allows the user to create a new SKU
+* Allows the user to create a new SKU.
 **URL**: ```POST / api/skus/create```

 **Parameters**